thiagola92/ez-curved-lines-2d/README.md

 ## Setting the pivot of your shape

-You can use the `Change pivot` more to change the origin of your shape, just like you would a `Sprite2D`.
+You can use the `Change pivot` mode to change the origin of your shape, just like you would a `Sprite2D`.
 In this case, the 'pivot' will actually be the `position` property of you `ScalableVectorShape2D` node.

 This rat will want to rotate it's head elsewhere: